-The bottom half of Table IV summarizes the measures for Baseline and TS subjects, also averaged over games, first with all subjects in each treatment pooled and then with Baseline subjects sorted by their most likely types estimated from decisions alone (Table III).69 Several interesting patterns are apparent even at this level of aggregation.
-TS subjects have more own and other's look-ups, longer string lengths, and shorter gaze times than Baseline subjects, all of which suggest that TS subjects perform more systematic analyses.
+The bottom half of Table IV summarizes the measures for Baseline and TS subjects, also averaged over games, first with all subjects in each treatment pooled and then with Baseline subjects sorted by their most likely types estimated from decisions alone (Table III).
+Several interesting patterns are apparent even at this level of aggregation.
+TS subjects have more own and other's lookups, longer string lengths, and shorter gaze times than Baseline subjects, all of which suggest that TS subjects perform more systematic analyses.
 TS subjects also have many more own up-down and other's left-right transitions, which are characteristic (under Adjacency) of algorithms for identifying Equilibrium or Sophisticated decisions, and more generally of strategic thinking in the normal form.
 These differences suggest that the methods by which theorists analyze normal-form games do not come naturally to subjects without training in game theory.
 Both TS and Baseline subjects have more other's left-right than own up-down transitions, which suggests that our display generates some bias in favor of left-right transitions.

 The search measures for Baseline subjects sorted by most likely type are often several times higher than Table IV's theoretical bounds, but the two vary roughly in proportion across types.
-Altruistic subjects have more own and other's look-ups, shorter string lengths, fewer own-to-own and other's-to-other's transi-
+Altruistic subjects have more own and other's look-ups, shorter string lengths, fewer own-to-own and other's-to-other's transitions, and, unsurprisingly, more altruistic own-to-other's transitions than other subjects.
+Every type but Altruistic has more own than other's look-ups, with the largest difference for Naïve/Optimistic (Equilibrium is a close second).
+Every type has (slightly) longer own than other's gaze times.
+Own payoff first exceeds 58% for every type, and 70% for all but L2; and own payoff last exceeds 54% for all types but Altruistic.

-68Random look-ups are defined as independently and uniformly distributed given their total number, which is set equal to the observed total for each game-subject pair and then treated as exogenous.
+74Random look-ups are defined as independently and uniformly distributed given their total number, which is set equal to the observed total for each game-subject pair and then treated as exogenous.

-69The measures were computed by first computing an average for each subject over all 18 games (unweighted by size of game) and then averaging over subjects (unweighted by length of look-up sequence).
+75The measures were computed by first computing an average for each subject over all 18 games (unweighted by size of game) and then averaging over subjects (unweighted by length of look-up sequence).